 rclone mkdir remote:path/to/directory

 excess files in the directory.

-rclone sync /home/local/directory remote:directory
+rclone sync -i /home/local/directory remote:directory

 In addition to the default restricted characters set the following characters are also replaced:

-Note that not all FTP servers can have all characters in file names, for example:
+Not all FTP servers can have all characters in file names, for example:

 |FTP Server||Forbidden characters|

 This backend's interactive configuration wizard provides a selection of sensible encoding settings for major FTP servers: ProFTPd, PureFTPd, VsFTPd.
 Just hit a selection number when prompted.

 Here are the standard options specific to ftp (FTP Connection).